 “The mystery of love is greater than the mystery of death.” –Oscar Wilde

-Sometimes I feel like I spend too much time droning on about my desire to find somebody, to myself and in my blog which has become my outlet.
+Sometimes I feel like I spend too much time thinking/wondering/worrying about finding someone to be with.
 Because in the meantime, major atrocities and devastations are happening all across the globe.
-Certainly, not having someone to share my life with doesn’t rank very high on the list of worst possible things to ever happen in this world.
+Certainly, not having somebody to share my life with doesn’t rank very high on the list of worst possible things to ever happen in the world.

 Coincidentally, when our emotional needs are met, we are then free to place our attention outside ourselves.
 This is referred to as the “dependency paradox”, which states that the more effective people are at depending on one another, the more independent and adventurous they become in their own lives and the more secure they become in their relationships.
-So while we hear so often that we should never rely on someone else for our own happiness, I think we can all agree that that’s a bunch of malarkey.
+So while we hear so often that we should never rely on someone else for our own happiness, perhaps some of us can agree that that’s a bunch of malarkey.

-Of course finding love is something we all strive for; it’s written in our genetic code.
+Of course finding love is something we strive for–it’s written in our genetic code.
 Then again, something like love cannot solely be explained away with science.
 There will always be a mystical, magical quality to the act of falling in love.
-It helps to know, though, how our early attachments affect the emotional needs we carry into our romantic relationships.
+But it does help to know how our early attachments affect the emotional needs we carry into our romantic relationships.
 Not one is either right or wrong.
-Someone who is anxious will naturally be attracted to someone who is avoidant and vice versa.
+Someone who forms anxious attachments will naturally be attracted to someone who is avoidant and vice versa.
 What matters most is the ability to come to an understanding, to be willing to meet half way.